 2. Subscription add-ons

-You can also include one-off or monthly add-ons to your base subscription.
+Including one-off or monthly add-ons to your base subscription is one of the revenue models for SaaS that can target niece users.
 This is a really smart strategy for a few reasons:

 3. Paid courses and other infoproducts